 Warehouses: Cost-Effective Storage Solutions

-A warehouse serves as a dedicated facility for storing products over an extended period.
+A warehouse serves as a dedicated facility offering storage space over extended periods.
 It's essentially a large industrial space equipped with shelves, bins, pallets and forklifts to efficiently manage inventory.
-Businesses engaged in wholesale or B2B transactions often utilise warehouses to accommodate large order volumes.
+Businesses engaged in wholesale or B2B transactions often utilise warehouses to accommodate inventory in bulk.
 In addition, some ecommerce businesses either own and operate their own warehouses to manage excess inventory or otherwise opt for rental options based on their storage needs.
+Warehouses will also typically need scheduled, less frequent pickups, since it is more cost-effective to ship freight and pallets instead of using individual shipping labels.

-Renting warehouse space often proves cost-effective for small to medium-sized e-commerce sellers, considering the available space and rent terms.
+Renting warehouse space is often a cost-effective and flexible option for small to medium-sized e-commerce sellers, considering the available space and rent terms.
 However, standard warehouses do not offer the services that fulfilment centres do.

 Fulfilment Centres: Orchestrating Order Fulfilment